Rapporteket/norspis2/README.md

 <!-- badges: end -->

-The goal of norspis2 is to make standardized plots, tables and documents, that fits the norms of Norwegian medical quality registries.
+The goal of norspis2 is to make standardized plots, tables and documents, that fit the norms of Norwegian medical quality registries.

 ## Installation